 |Zhejiang||Cixi, Deqing (De), Dongyang, Ge, Huangyan, Jiangshan, Lishui, Linhai, Longquan (Di), Ningbo, Ou (Dongou), Shangyu, Shaoxing (Fusheng), Taishun, Tiedian, Wenzhou, Wuxing, Wuyi, Wuzhou, Xishan, Xiangshan, Xiaoshan, Xiuneisiguan (Nansongguan), Yinxian, Yuhang, Yue (Mise)|

 Among the ancient Chinese kilns the Yue kiln was the first official or imperial kiln.
 (Five Dynasties period and Tang dynasty)

 Chinese kiln types

 This type of ancient Chinese kiln is longitudinal and is located on a slope, climbing upward

 like a dragon or snake (hence its name).
 During firing the heat would

 rise from the lower to the upper end through the the kiln.
 Firing material can be added from many openings along its sides.

 Example of a "live" dragon kiln in Yixing.

-The protrusiona on the left and right of the 'ribs' are the firing holes.
+The protrusions on the left and right side of the 'ribs' are the firing holes.
 Other kiln types had often only one opening for firing.

 Dragon kilns usually had a length of 40-60m, but the longest known is over 90m.
 Usually they were positioned on a slope.